Chemtrails? You should know about GeoEngineering

 What are Chemtrails?
 Are they real?
-For some reason, this debate rages on in spite of the abundance of public evidence to demonstrate a very real and definitive answer.
-Every once in a while, debates will spring up on social media over this topic and it is usually rooted in the idea that someone knows a pilot in the family who has not been exposed to it.
+Despite the abundance of public evidence to demonstrate a very real and definitive answer, this debate rages on.
+Every once in a while, arguments will spring up on social media over this topic, and it is usually rooted in the idea that someone knows a pilot in the family who has not been exposed to it.
 Frankly, that’s a silly position.

-Do you have questions about the long skinny clouds that form, and remain, long after a plane has passed?
-Recently, I was asked if I would be willing to write an article on the topic and provide a different perspective to the debate.
-So, are these lines in the sky simply contrails, or are these really chemical trails?
+Do you have questions about the long skinny clouds that form and remain long after a plane has passed?
+Recently, I was asked if I would be willing to write an article on the topic and provide a different perspective on the debate.
+So, are these lines in the sky simply contrails, or are these chemical trails?
 Let’s see if I can help clear this up.

 Story at a Glance

-- Chem-trail is really just a layman term for things like stratospheric aerosol injection, cloud seeding, weather modification, solar radiation management, and Geo-engineering (etc.).
+- Chem-trail is just a layman’s term for things like stratospheric aerosol injection, cloud seeding, weather modification, solar radiation management, and Geo-engineering (etc.).

 - In certain amounts, such chemicals can be harmful to people, plants, and animals.

-- Universities, private businesses, and the government are not only aware, but they are also involved.
+- Universities, private businesses, and the government are not only aware but also involved.
 However, it’s probably not as sinister as some make it out to be.

 - Evidence can be found throughout the media; if you know what to look for.